olaf-olaf/finalProject/PROCES.md

 Today i've been working on the visual aspect of my app.
 Besides audio feedback, every knob should give visual feedback / information as well.
 I am having problems with changing a label when my knob is activated since I can't use an IBaction for it.
 I'm trying to fix this by creating a pointer to the label text within the knob class.

+##24-01-2017
+I've set the 'knob IBaction' problem aside for now since I'm really stuck without help.
+Instead of being stuck on a minor visual issue, I've decided to improve the effect settings of my app.
+Since I want the user to be able to make some weird noises i've created some functions and a Viewcontroller that allow the user to edit FX parameters.

+##25-01-2017
+Today i've added all the FX parameter views.
+I've also updated all of the constraints and worked on visual consitency.
+I'm considering whether adding more functionality would be harmfull to the user experience.